carfulot/log-electron/docs/migration.md

 ## Migration from v3 to v4

-`npm install electron-log@latest`
+`npm install log-electron@latest`

-If you just use electron-log with default configuration, you only need to know that a default log file path was changed.
+If you just use log-electron with default configuration, you only need to know that a default log file path was changed.

 ### File transport